 River stage, DOC & NOM

-In general, DOC concentrations increases with increasing stage across the LWSA, thought the trends were not necessarily linear and not always consistent.
+In general, DOC concentrations increased with increasing stage across the LWSA, thought the patterns were not necessarily linear and not always consistent.
 The relationships between spectral indicators of NOM character and stage showed tighter patterns than DOC concentration with stage at all sites, but again the relationships were not linear (Figure 22).